-When you’re staying at a hostel, it’s important that you pack smart.
-Great packing means making your trip and overall experience easier on yourself.
-But sometimes it can be hard to figure out what you should pack, and what you should leave at home.
+But sometimes it can be hard to figure out what you should pack – and what you should leave at home.

 This article is part of our full Hostel Guide.

-After you got an idea of all the hostel’s services, you need to book the hostel like a pro.
+After you’ve gotten an idea of all the hostel’s services, you’ll need to book the hostel like a pro.

-Besides this NON-Packing list, we created a hostel packing list with 23 smart things to pack.
+Besides this NON-Packing list, we’ve also created a hostel packing list with 23 smart things to pack.
 You can download the hostel packing list for free here:

 But what to pack, and what NOT to pack for a hostel?
 Naturally, if you’re staying at a 5 Star Hostel, you can expect they’ll have more on offer than the gloomy cut-price place on the corner.

-Are you flying only carry on?
-Then have a glimpse at the ultimate carry-on packing list, written by our friend Vicky.
+Are you flying only carry-on?
+Then have a glance at the ultimate carry-on packing list, written by our friend Vicky.

-Let’s just into the details what NOT to bring when staying at Hostels:
+Let’s jump into the details about what NOT to bring when staying at Hostels:

 Bottom line: don’t waste valuable packing space on sheets.

-Good Hostels offer bed-linen, such as Maverick City Lodge in Budapest – 5 Stars for this!
+Good Hostels offer bed linens, such as the Maverick City Lodge in Budapest – 5 Stars for this!

 3. A Sleeping Bag